-On Windows 2000: Open the Control Panel.
-Next, open "Administrative Tools", then open "Data Sources (ODBC)".
-Select the "System-DSN" tab, click "Add...", then select the appropriate driver and fill out the driver-specific form with the database specific values, using the same values as you supplied for the system database connection in the Administration Hub of LISTSERV Maestro (the same database host name, port and any additional settings required by the driver).
+For example on Windows XP: Open the Control Panel.
+Next, open Administrative Tools, then open Data Sources (ODBC).
+Select the System DSN tab, and then click [Add...].
+Select the appropriate driver and fill out the driver-specific form with the database specific values, using the same values as you supplied for the system database connection in the Administration Hub of LISTSERV Maestro (the same database host name, port and any additional settings required by the driver).
 L-Soft does not recommend supplying a user name and password in a system-wide DSN (if offered by the driver at all).
 Instead of supplying these values in the DSN, you will supply them in the LISTSERV configuration (see below).
 Give the DSN a meaningful name.

 Now you need to configure this DSN as a database server name in LISTSERV.
-You can do so by editing the SITE.CFG file directly or by using the "LISTSERV Configuration" tool:
+You can do so by using the LISTSERV Configuration tool or by editing the SITE.CFG file directly:

+• Using the LISTSERV Configuration tool: